KyleBanks/dockerton/README.md

 ```

 - **commands**: Either a `String` or `Array` of commands to be RUN.
-   - If the `commands` argument provided is a String, it will be used in `RUN <command>` format, otherwise
+   - If the `commands` argument provided is a String, it will be used in `RUN <command>` format.
-   if it's an Array, it will be using in `RUN ["command1", "command2", ...]` format.
+   - If the `commands` argument provided is an Array, it will be using in `RUN ["command1", "command2", ...]` format.

 ##### Examples
 ```node